uhaeusler/tutorial_invDesign_DLA/README.md

 ## Import ceviche

-Whenever you want to use a package in your Python script, you will have to import at.
+Whenever you want to use a package in your Python script, you will have to import it.
 Before you can do this with `ceviche`, we need to add it to the system path, which is done by

 ```python
 import sys
 sys.path.append('path/to/ceviche-master')   # here: sys.path.append('../ceviche-master')
 ```

-**Note:** If you actually installed ceviche with `pip install ceviche`, there are is no need for that and you may directly use `import ceviche` in your Python script.
+**Note:** If you actually installed ceviche with `pip install ceviche`, there is no need for that and you may directly use `import ceviche` in your Python script.

 ## Running a Jupyter notebook